 Running a small business isn’t easy, especially when you have employees that need to get paid.
 If your payroll and accounting systems aren’t up to par, things can get complicated very quickly.
-The last thing you want is to run into tax problems or incorrectly pay your workers.
+The last thing you want is to run into tax problems or incorrectly pay your workers when you are doing payroll.

-Payroll cost varies depending on the type of system you use and whether you outsource payroll, or if you are paying an employee to do it in-house.
+Payroll cost varies depending on the type of system you use and whether you outsource these activities to a payroll company, or if you are paying an employee to process payroll in-house.
 First, consider the tasks involved in running payroll:

 - Employee forms